 - Depression or mood swings

 If hypoparathyroidism remains untreated, complications may develop, which include impaired kidney function, fainting, loss of consciousness, and heart arrhythmias or heart failure.

 Children born with hypoparathyroidism may develop irreversible complications if the disease goes undiagnosed.
 These complications include cataracts, the buildup of calcium deposits in the brain, delayed mental development, and stunted growth.
 Children may also experience malformation of their teeth, but this is reversible.

-The TGH Parathyroid & Thyroid Institute offers treatment to help alleviate the symptoms of hypoparathyroidism, and TGH has been recognized for its patient care, earning a ranking from U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology in 2020-2021, where we are #36 nationally and one of the top 3 in Florida.
+The TGH Parathyroid & Thyroid Institute offers treatment to help alleviate the symptoms of hypoparathyroidism, and TGH has been recognized for its patient care, earning recognition by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Ear, Nose & Throat.

 To schedule a consultation, please fill out our patient screening form or call (813) 844-8335.